 A recent study, called the PARTNER study, followed 1166 serodiscordant couples (where one partner is HIV-positive and the other is negative).
 In each, one partner was on HIV treatment and had an undetectable viral load.
 There were both straight couples and gay male couples, although there were more straight couples.
 The couples were having sex without condoms, and no one used PEP or PrEP (medications that lower people’s risk for getting HIV).
 In total, the couples had penetrative vaginal or anal sex about 58,000 times.

 For the two years of this study, there were zero cases of the undetectable person giving their partner HIV.
-The PARTNER shows that HIV transmission might be nearly impossible when the positive partner’s viral load is below a certain number.
+The PARTNER study shows that HIV transmission might be nearly impossible when the positive partner’s viral load is below a certain number.
 However, we can’t say so for sure without more studies, and data over longer periods.
+This is why non-stigmatizing research about HIV is so important!

 Overall, the PARTNER study shows that passing on HIV while undetectable is very unlikely, if not impossible.
 If the partners use condoms or PrEP (pre-exposure prophylaxis), that would reduce the chance even more.